machinat/sociably/website/docs/rendering-elements.md

 ### Native Component

-The general element types provide a set of unified APIs to make the cross-platform UI.
+The general tags provide a set of unified APIs for making cross-platform UI.
 But you might want to use more features that only available on particular platform.
 Use the **native component** from each platform package as the element type like this:

 ```js
 import { MediaTemplate, UrlButton } from '@machinat/messenger/components'